 Mountain, who was named to the North Coast Athletic Conference’s 20th Anniversary Baseball Team, also rewrote the Allegheny record books during his four years and is the school’s all-time win leader with 26 career victories.
 He also broke the record for innings pitched (239.2) and ranks fourth in Gator history with 185 career strikeouts.

-Mountain and his wife, Gretchen, reside in Canonsburg, Pa., and are expecting their first child this month.
+Mountain and his wife, Gretchen, reside in Canonsburg, Pa., and are the proud parents on recently newborn daughter Claire.